gcrockenberg/MelloGee/README.md

 **GitHub Actions CI/CD Environment Secrets (dev)**
 : The following Environment Secrets support the beginning of CI/CD dev/prod isolation
-- STORAGE_ACCOUNT_KEY - to deploy the micro-frontend modules
+- STORAGE_ACCOUNT_KEY - Storage Account provisioned above.
+Used to deploy the micro-frontends
-- AZURE_CLIENT_ID - User Assigned Identity provisioned above -> Settings -> Properties (Supports OIDC login) DON'T USE CLIENT ID DISPLAYED UNDER "Overview".
-I put this in a GitHub Environment called dev so, later, I can have separate federated environments for dev and prod.
+- AZURE_CLIENT_ID - User Assigned Identity "uai-GitHubOIDC" provisioned above -> Settings -> Properties (Supports OIDC login) DON'T USE CLIENT ID DISPLAYED UNDER "Overview".

 **Testing**
 - Verify the .github/*.yml env variables match your configuration
-- You might want to comment out "on: push: paths:" from yml files to force all CI/CD to run
+- You might want to comment out "on: push: paths:" from GitHub yml files to force all CI/CD to run
-- Open Container App console in Azure portal and curl the APIs, view the logs
 - Test APIs that were imported into APIM
+- Open Container App console in Azure portal and curl the APIs, view the logs.
+They are configured to scale to 0.
+You can an APIM call to wake them.

 **That's it so far**
 : Container Apps Environment is external.
 Container Apps restrict access via IP only granting access to APIM.
 The containers have curl installed for quick API checks but you can toggle Ingress to allow public access.
 The APIs "talk" to each other and to Azure Key Vault.
 APIM connects to the Container Apps as Backend Services.